 NC7J CW/RTTY Skimmer in Syracuse Utah:

 All skimmer spots are aggregated and are made available in real-time through AR-Cluster 6 nodes.
 See the above links for connection informaion.
 You can also see skimmer spots via the Reverse Beacon web interface.
 For example, current real-time spots from NC7J can be found here: NC7J Reverse Beacon Spots.

-This is an open CW/RTTY Skimmer running VE3NEA's CW Skimmer Server / RTTY Skimmer Server software on a dedicated Intel/Xeon 6 Core / 12 Logical Threaded Server running Windows 2008 R2.
-NC7J is decoding 192khz on 7 bands (in real-time) in Syracuse Utah.
+This is an open CW/RTTY Skimmer running VE3NEA's CW Skimmer Server / RTTY Skimmer Server software on a dedicated Intel/i7 5820K 6 Core / 12 Logical Threaded Server running Windows 2012 R2.
+NC7J is decoding 192khz on 7 bands (in real-time).
 We are running an SRL QuickSilver QS1R Receiver.
-The QS1R is locked to a GPS Diciplined Oscillator - Trimble Thunderbolt which is feeding an XRef-VT 10 mhz to 125 mhz frequency muliplier from VK3HZ.
-This provides a standard / accurate reference for frequencies reported by NC7J for spots fed to the Reverse Beacon Network.
+The QS1R is locked to a GPS Diciplined Oscillator.
+This provides a standard / highly accurate reference for frequencies reported by NC7J when spots are fed to the Reverse Beacon Network.